Cossipore

-Kashipur (also spelt Cossipur, Kashipur) is a neighbourhood of North Kolkata, in Kolkata district in the Indian state of West Bengal.
+Cossipore (also spelt as Cossipur, Kashipur) is a neighbourhood of North Kolkata, in Kolkata district in the Indian state of West Bengal.
 One of the oldest neighbourhoods of the metropolis, it has a police station.
+Its name has been kept after Mulakchand Dewan Kashinathji, its one-time owner.
+He had been gifted Cossipore by Lord Clive.
+Mulakchand Dewan Kashinathji (b.
+1721 AD) is one of the ancestors of the Burman family of Burrabazar.

 History

 The East India Company obtained from the Mughal emperor Farrukhsiyar, in 1717, the right to rent from 38 villages surrounding their settlement.
 Of these 5 lay across the Hooghly in what is now Howrah district.
 The remaining 33 villages were on the Calcutta side.
 After the fall of Siraj-ud-daulah, the last independent Nawab of Bengal, it purchased these villages in 1758 from Mir Jafar and reorganised them.
 These villages were known en-bloc as Dihi Panchannagram and Cossipore was one of them.
 It was considered to be a suburb beyond the limits of the Maratha Ditch.

 H. E. A. Cotton writes, "The Cossipore Reach was one of the finest on the river, and is lined by a number of villa residences."
 From those days Cossipore had a number of industrial units. – the Government Gun Foundry, the Snider and Rifle Shell factories (originally constructed by Colonel Hutchinson), sugar mills and jute screw houses.

 Entally, Manicktala, Beliaghata, Ultadanga, Chitpur, Cossipore, parts of Beniapukur, Ballygunge, Watgunge and Ekbalpur and parts of Garden Reach and Tollygunj were added to Kolkata Municipal Corporation in 1888.
 Garden Reach was later taken out.